OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ### Start your application in dev mode in a container

-To use dev mode for containers, you can either right-click on the application in the Liberty tool window and select the **Start in container** action, or select the **Liberty: Start in container** action in the **Go to Action** IntelliJ IDEA menu.
+To use dev mode for containers, in the Liberty tool window select the**Start in container** action under your application.

 ![Liberty Start in container action](images/liberty-start-in-container.png)

 For more information on dev mode for containers, check out the [Liberty Maven devc goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#devc-container-mode) or the [Liberty Gradle libertyDevc task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#libertydevc-task-container-mode).

 ## Running your application's tests

 After your application is running on Liberty using dev mode, you can easily run the tests provided by your application.

-To run tests, you can either right-click on the application in the Liberty tool window and select the **Run tests** action, or select the **Liberty: Run tests** action in the **Go to Action** IntelliJ IDEA menu.
+To run tests, in the Liberty tool window select the **Liberty: Run tests** action under your application.

 The tests are run in the corresponding terminal.